Custody Paternity & Child Support

 Getting the Final Custody Decree

-If neither you or the other parent has filed a case yet, you must first File for Custody and follow all of the required steps first.
-Do not use the forms on this page until you have filed a case and are ready to finish the custody case.
+If neither you or the other parent has filed a case yet, you must first File for Custody and follow all of the required steps.

 The final step in a custody or paternity case is having a judge sign a final decree.
 This is the document that includes all of the final custody, visitation, and child support orders.
 You are responsible for preparing the final Decree to finish your case.